Flexible cancellation available. Cancel without charge up until 3pm the day before arrival. Full cancellation policy here.

 We're inspired by craftsmanship and its place in today's culture.
 While we get ready to welcome you to The Pilgrm, we'd like to share a few stories of compelling makers and places in our Journal.
 Stay in touch and we promise we will too.

 ENOUGH POSTPONING.
-Get the dress out the wardrobe, the tie out the draw and the invites sent out as weddings are back and we’ve been working hard to make sure we can offer you an unforgettable after-party!Read on >
+Get the dress out the wardrobe, the tie out the drawer and the invites sent out as weddings are back and we’ve been working hard to make sure we can offer you an unforgettable after-party!Read on >

 This January, we welcome the much-loved chef Imad Alarnab to The Pilgrm to bring you a very special Syrian feast in support of refugee charity, Choose Love.Read on >